 Case studies can be important tools for creating learning processes on different levels – students are forced to struggle with exactly the kinds of decisions and dilemmas managers confront every day.
 In this reflection of reality, the values and goals of the student are systematically challenged.
 This can be especially valuable in the context of sustainability management – organisations are now continually forced to value the different aspects of sustainability and their interrelations: How do social issues impact the economic bottom line?
 How can an environmentally sound strategy create a positive impact on employee motivation and thus have measurable impact on economic performance?
 What comes first and why?

 This third collection of oikos case studies is based on the winning cases from the 2010 to 2013 annual case competition.
 So what makes an excellent case in sustainability management?
-These cases have been highly praised because they provide excellent learning opportunities, tell engaging stories, deal with recent situations, include quotations from key actors, are thought-provoking and controversial, require decision-making, provide clear take-aways and are all supported by teaching guidance and comprehensive teaching notes available to faculty.
+These cases have been highly praised because they provide excellent learning opportunities, tell engaging stories, deal with recent situations, include quotations from key actors, are thought-provoking and controversial, require decision-making and provide clear take-aways.

 These cases are clustered in three different sections: “Large Corporations and Corporate Sustainability Dilemmas”, “Managing Stakeholder Relations” and “Sustainability as a Source of Differentiation Strategies”.